Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 ## Network I/O

 Besides the implementation specific for the JPIP network client, all the rest of network I/O is done via `NetClient`, which provides an interface implemented on top of `Okio` and `OkHTTP`, transparent to the actual location -- remote or local -- of the requested resource.
 All the remote APIs are REST and the implemented functionality is that of the HTTP GET request.
 The caching functionality of `OkHTTP` can be used or can be bypassed.
 An additional local cache where direct access to the cached files is possible is provided by `NetFileCache`.

+## Timelines

+An important insight for high performance plotting is that plots can be requested for short and long time ranges, and, for the latter case, an excess of data points make for an illegible plot.
+Therefore, a multi-resolution approach for the time dimension is beneficial.

+For the Callisto spectrograms which are 2D, this is supported directly by using the JPEG2000 format for the data, with daily images having on the *x*-axis the second of the day, and on the *y*-axis the frequency bin.

+The 1D timelines are cached in data structures which are pyramids of time resolutions.
+The highest resolution has one-minute bins and the lower resolutions are obtained by decimation.
+Depending on the nature of the dataset, several types of data are supported, namely linear, strictly positive, and logarithmic.
+For the latter two, the time decimation is performed by taking the maximum in the time bin to be decimated, as the user is likely to be interested in data peaks, e.g., flares.

+## Events

+Supported event sources are HEK and COMESEP.
+The interface to the COMESEP caching server is similar to the interface to the HEK and the format was designed to be similar, namely JSON structures with parameters.
+Since the user can view a large variety of events over long time ranges, significant effort was put into reducing the memory usage as Java objects have a high memory overhead.
+This was done by pruning some of the parameters and extensive use of interned strings.

+The event data is cached into an SQLite database, with the JSON structures inserted as gzip-compressed blobs.
+The last two weeks' worth of data can be updated to allow for server-side corrections.
+Some of the parameters are also available for query, allowing to implement filtering of some event types on the value of some parameters.

 # CCN2 Tasks #